 Even if we were successful in vaccinating every current duck at the lake without injury, the inoculation would not prevent any of these ducks from being carriers.
 A female duck would not pass her virus immunity on to any of her offspring.
 These ducklings, and any migrating ducks that visit the lake, would all be susceptible to the virus.

 9. What can we do then?

-Last year the City of Bedford began an egg-addling program based on the advice of experts familiar with our problem.
+The City of Bedford participates in an egg-addling program based on the advice of experts familiar with our problem.
 Egg addling allows for a means of controlling the over-population problem at the lake and gives the current ducks at the lake what we believe is their best chance of survival.
 For example:

 10. What is egg addling?

 Egg addling is a technique endorsed by the Humane Society of the United States and many wildlife organizations, as a means of controlling waterfowl populations.
 Eggs in a new nest are gently shaken to break the yolk within the egg and this ensures that the egg will not hatch out.
 Our Animal Control Officers are familiar with this practice and will again be addling nests on the lake property as nests are located.
 The eggs in the nest are marked to identify them as already being addled, but they are not removed so that the female duck will remain with the nest.
 This is important for the health of the female because if she abandons her nest or finds her nest removed, she will lay another clutch of eggs use up valuable nutrients from her own body in the process.